1jour1vin

 Wine rated (2023 guide) 92/100

-Effusive and full-bodied, the 2016 Vintage Brut Champagne has a medium gold color and aromas of golden apple, ginger, and honeyed citrus.
-Medium-bodied to full-bodied, it is expansive on the palate, with a mellow texture and ripe fruit on the finish.
+Rich and full-bodied, the 2016 Millésime Brut Champagne boasts a medium-gold hue and aromas of Golden Delicious apple, ginger, and honeyed citrus.
+Medium-bodied to full-bodied, it is expansive on the palate, with a velvety texture and ripe fruit on the finish.
 Generous with biscuity notes on the finish, it is ready to drink now and can be cellared for the medium term.
-Drink between 2023 and 2030.
+Best enjoyed between 2023 and 2030.

 Customer rating